 5. Habitual drunkeness

 6. Neglect to provide the common necessities of life

 8. Living apart for three years

-When word got out about Nevada’s “quickie” divorce the floodgates opened
+When word got out about Reno’s “quickie” divorce the floodgates opened

 Publicity about the Reno divorce generated its own glossary of divorce terms.
 “Getting Reno-vated” (a term coined by columnist Walter Winchell), “I’m Going to Reno!” and “Taking the Cure” were synonymous for getting a divorce in Reno.
 A “Divorcée Special” was a train bringing divorce seekers to Reno.
 The Washoe County Courthouse was “The Separator.”
 There was even a brassiere called “The Reno” because it both separated and supported.

-To accommodate the influx of divorce seekers, hotels, boardinghouses and divorce ranches (another media term) sprang up in and around Reno.
+To accommodate the influx of divorce seekers, hotels, boardinghouses and divorce ranches (a dude ranch catering to divorce seekers) sprang up in and around Reno.
 For six weeks, divorce seekers spent their money on food, lodging, gambling, drinking, Western wear, and more.
 Many divorce seekers fell in love during their six weeks – some with the West and others with someone they met.
 Many wealthy Easterners stayed in Nevada after their divorce, bringing with them their wealth and their culture.

 Throughout the 1940s, Reno continued to retain its title as “Divorce Capital of the World”.
 However, in the 1950s, Las Vegas began to catch up, and by the 1960s was granting half of Nevada’s divorces.
 By the 1970s, as other states were relaxing their divorce laws, the need to go to Reno for a divorce faded out.

 Today no one needs to go to Reno for a divorce, they just divorce.
 But the story of how a small town in Nevada came to redefine divorce in America is a remarkable true story and a part of history few know about today.